 Many volunteer opportunities are available through DonorConnect.
-Our volunteers help with health fairs, speak to service organizations and help with special projects.
+Our volunteers educate people at health fairs, speak to service organizations and help with special projects.
 Public education is crucial to our mission and our volunteers are an integral part of this effort.
 We are always looking for new volunteers and also those willing to work with the media as part of news stories, TV spots, etc.

 We conduct volunteer training at the start of each calendar quarter for new and current volunteers.
 We are also able to provide new volunteers with basic training on an ongoing basis, so they can get started as soon a possible.
 Please contact DonorConnect at (801) 521-1755 or firstname.lastname@example.org if you are interested in volunteering with us.

-If you are interested in volunteering, please reach out to us either email us at email@example.com or call us at 801.521.1755.
-We would love to know a little more about you and your connect to donation or what prompted you to volunteer for us.
+If you are interested in volunteering, please reach out to us either by email at email@example.com or phone at (801) 521-1755.
+We would love to know a little more about you and your connection to donation or what prompted you to volunteer with us.
 We will need to get some contact information from you so we can email you the forms we will need to get started.

-We have some basic paperwork we will need to have you fill out for us.
-It included a volunteer information sheet that will give us your contact information, let us know some of the types of volunteer activities you would like to be involved in and talents or skills you would like to share with us.
+We have some basic paperwork we will need you to fill out for us.
+It includes a volunteer information sheet that will give us your contact information, let us know some of the types of volunteer activities you would like to be involved in and what talents or skills you would like to share with us.
 We will also ask you to sign a confidentiality statement, a safety form and a consent form.
 We are happy to answer an questions you might have about these forms.

 Making people aware of the need for organ, eye and tissue donation, and then getting those people registered is an Eagle Project that can make a real difference.
 You might even be able to get a story in the newspaper about your project.
 For Information about how to start an Eagle Scout Project that will inform people about the importance of organ, eye, and tissue donation, click here.